codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 -   **Use semantic versioning tags**

     -   Pulse considers a deployment every Git tag that follows the [SemVer](https://semver.org) convention, excluding pre-release versions but allowing release prefixes.
-For exmple, the following are valid tags: `1.0.0`, `v2.3.4`.
+For example, the following are valid tags: `1.0.0`, `v2.3.4`.

         To use this strategy, make sure that you're creating Git tags on your repositories for each successful deployment to production, or whenever you make a new release available to any user of your application: